organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 We then jump into our first context within **update** tests: "with valid inputs".

 The point "locate the request @voice" is to ensure that we are selecting the correct Voice object.
-To understand what the tset is doing [check out this SO that I asked](http://stackoverflow.com/questions/31998692/rspec-testing-instance-variable-to-id-with-eq-explanation), because the answer explains it better than I ever could.
+To understand what the test is doing [check out this SO that I asked](http://stackoverflow.com/questions/31998692/rspec-testing-instance-variable-to-id-with-eq-explanation), because the answer explains it better than I ever could.

 "changes the @voice attributes" is essentially checking whether the update is successful or not.
 Start out by calling `put: :update` (If you don't quite understand /  want to know more about all the RESTful methods, [check this out](http://www.restapitutorial.com/lessons/httpmethods.html)), and set the `id:` to **@initial_voice** ID.
 Then, we create a voice object, but notice how we overwrite the title and the opinion to "McDonalds" and "It is only okay...".
 This is essentially doing the "edit".